 20th Anniversary Edition

 Scotiabank Dance Centre celebrates its 20th anniversary this season!
 Join us for a special edition of our popular annual Open House.
-Highlights include a performance on the outside wall by Vancouver’s spectacular aerial dance company Aeriosa; a creative activation of the Granville Street frontage by Company 605 and guests; free classes, events and exhibits; and the online premiere of a short film about our building by filmmakers Milos Jakovic and Hossein Fani.
+Highlights include a performance on the outside wall by Vancouver’s spectacular aerial dance company Aeriosa; a creative activation of the Granville Street frontage by Company 605 and guests; and free classes, events and exhibits.

 Scroll down for the full schedule, registration links and details.